Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Expressive arts

-Not everyone can access words when they're anxious, and that's actually useful information.
-Expressive arts — drawing, colour, music, movement — offer a way to externalise what the nervous system is holding before language is available.
+Not everyone can access words when they're anxious, and that's normal, the pre-frontal cortex is being bypassed in favour of survival.
+Expressive arts - drawing, colour, music, movement, all offer a way to externalise what the nervous system is holding before language is available.
 The process matters more than the product.
 This isn't about making something beautiful.
 It's about giving form to something internal so it has somewhere to go other than back inside you.
+Scribble in a notebook is fine!

 Bilateral stimulation

-The brain naturally processes experience through a rhythmic, side-to-side pattern — something you can observe in REM sleep, where the eyes move laterally as the brain files the day's experiences.
+The brain naturally processes experience through a rhythmic, side-to-side patterns, left/right, up/down - something you can observe in REM sleep, where the eyes move laterally as the brain files the day's experiences.
 Bilateral stimulation replicates this rhythm consciously: tapping alternately on your knees, crossing your arms and tapping your shoulders, walking, or using alternating sounds through headphones.

 For everyday use, simple bilateral tapping can support the nervous system to settle and process rather than loop.
 In a therapy context, this is developed much further - Brainspotting, for example, works with fixed eye positions to access and process material stored below conscious awareness.
 This is work done with a therapist, not alone, but understanding that the brain has this capacity is genuinely reassuring.
 Processing isn't something you have to force.
 Given the right conditions, it happens naturally.